Does your child with autism struggle with sensory input?

 How can sensory toys help children with autism?

-Oren Steinberg, co-founder of SensoryTreat, and Amy Owens, ORT, Executive Director of Infant Toddler Services of Johnson County, “Sensory-based intervention has been shown effective.
-A family-centered approach emphasizes parental coaching in natural environments of the family.
+Oren Steinberg, co-founder of SensoryTreat, and Amy Owens, ORT, Executive Director of Infant Toddler Services of Johnson County, says that:

+“Sensory-based intervention has been shown effective.
+A family-centered approach emphasizes parental coaching in the natural environments of the family.
 Despite the importance of intervention carryover, adherence is believed to be low.
 This is due to the overwhelming nature, required commitment, and lifestyle changes asked of children and their parents.”
-(Steinberg & Owens, 2016).
+(Steinberg & Owens, 2016)

-One tool that is being increasingly recommended by occupational therapists to include in your child’s routine is sensory toys.
-These toys come in many shapes and sizes including, spinners, chew toys, cubes, rings, and hand toys.
+Occupational therapists are now recommending the use of sensory toys.
+These sensory toys come in many shapes and sizes, including spinners, chew toys, cubes, rings, and hand toys.
 Sensory items work to engage a child’s preferred sense in a way that is enjoyable and makes sense to him/her.
-They may help children with autism focus, calm down in stressful situations, or relax.
-As a child is able to process a sense better, toys that highlight other senses or a variation of a sense may be introduced.
+They may help kids with symptoms of autism focus, calm down in stressful situations, and/or relax.
+As a child can process a sense better, autism toys highlighting other senses or variations of a sense may be introduced.

 The ultimate goal of sensory toys is to decrease a child’s fear and discomfort around his/her senses through a natural way of learning: play.
 This may trickle down into other skills such as improved communication due to lowered levels of anxiety or frustration.
-As mentioned above, consistency is key as with any intervention, and involvement from the child’s parent or caregiver can be greatly beneficial to the child’s progress.
+As mentioned above, consistency is key as with any intervention.
+Involvement from the child’s parent or caregiver can boost the child’s progress.

 The Fidget Spinner Sensory Toys

-Hand Fidget Sensory Toys
+Hand Fidget Toys

 For children who dislike silicone’s rubbery texture, fabric bands resembling hair scrunchies or ties are available and can often be braided for added texture.
-High quality, safe chews are typically only available through specialty shops like Fun and Function or Ark Therapeutic Products.
-When selecting a chew for your child, it is especially important to be sure its size and shape are appropriate for child’s developmental level and will not present a choking hazard.
-The child should always be used under the close supervision of a parent or caregiver.
+High quality, safe chews are typically only available through specialty shops like Fun and Function or National Autism Resources.
+When selecting a chew for your child, it is especially important to be sure its size and shape are appropriate for the child’s developmental level and will not present a choking hazard.
+The chew should always be used under the close supervision of a parent or caregiver.

-Cube toys, like spinners, have gained popularity with many neurotypical adults and children which has made them much easier to find at big-box stores.
-One of the most easily accessible cube toys is a die with different buttons, switches, and textures on each side.
-These dice are usually designed not to omit noise as they are being clicked and manipulated making them a practical choice for students or those in the workplace.
+Cube toys, like spinners, have gained popularity with many neurotypical adults and children.
+This surge in popularity has made it easier to find at big-box stores.
+One of the most accessible cube toys is a die with different buttons, switches, and textures on each side.
+These dice are usually designed not to emit noise when clicked and manipulated.
+It is a practical choice for students or those in the workplace.
 However, more specialized cube toys exist for an array of developmental levels.
-Wooden shape sorter cubes are a popular option for younger children or children developing motor skills and learning shapes, colors, and sizes.
-Traditional building blocks, bristle blocks, and Lego blocks, as well as newer magnetic blocks, are other common options for children who prefer to be more actively engaged with their sensory toys.
+Wooden shape sorter cubes are a popular option for younger children who are still developing motor skills and learning shapes, colors, and sizes.
+Traditional building blocks, bristle blocks, and lego blocks, as well as newer magnetic blocks, are other common options for children who prefer a challenge.

 Sensory rings are another great option for children who are not at risk for choking.
 Rings are often small in size and coiled, like a Slinky for your finger.
 These rings provide an interesting texture, elasticity, and resistance.
 They are often sold in plastic or metal and come in a variety of colors.

 The Best Fidget Sensory Toys for your child

 Selecting a sensory toy can be a daunting task.
-Childrens’ preferences and interests often change frequently so having a variety of toys for different situations and moods can be helpful.
+Childrens’ preferences and interests often change frequently, so having a variety of toys for different situations and moods can be helpful.
 While sensory toys are often used in social situations, school, and the workplace, they can also help children fall asleep.
 Selecting a soft toy safe for a child to sleep with (not to chew) may help your child establish a sleep routine.

 Finding the best options for your child may take some trial and error, but as Steinberg and Owens encouraged, repetition and integrating your child’s sensory toy into a daily routine is key to the success of this intervention.